ncarn2/process_monitor/README.md

-> A Python Process Monitor on the Command Line
+> A Python System Monitor on the Command Line

-This is a wrapper over the [psutil](https://github.com/giampaolo/psutil/) library using curses.
+This is a cross platform system monitor using [psutil](https://github.com/giampaolo/psutil/) for system information and curses for output.

 For a better monitoring tool, I recommend [glances](https://github.com/nicolargo/glances)

 ## Installation

-> Goal:

-`pip3 install process_monitor`

-> Current:

 `git clone https://github.com/ncarn2/system_monitor.git`

+`pip install .`

+`py_system_monitor`

 ## Usage